 Le Roi Lire is a bookstore specializing in the Middle Ages.
 If this is an area of interest for you, you will be in paradise browsing the 5000 titles available.
 The bonus?
 The bookstore is set in one of the underground vaulted rooms!

-The 37th Annual Medieval Festival (Les Médiéveles de Provins) was to have taken place on June 13 and 14, 2020.
-It was cancelled due to the coronavirus.
+The 38th Annual Medieval Festival (Les Médiéveles de Provins) takes place on June 10 and 11, 2023.

 Niflettes.
 Have you heard of niflettes?
-These small tarts are unique to Provins France and the surrounding area of Seine et Marne.
-This deluxe Provins France specialty is a puff pastry tart filled with pastry cream, sometimes flavoured with orange blossom.
+These small tarts are unique to Provins France and the surrounding area of Seine-et-Marne.
+This deluxe Provins France speciality is a puff pastry tart filled with pastry cream, sometimes flavoured with orange blossom.
 Mmmm!

 Head to Provins France to enjoy a niflette.
 How about you get a dozen with a 13th to top up the order?!